Latrobe-Innovation-Hub/cisco-collab-devices/rroll/readme.md

-Here’s the `README.md` for your Rick Roll macro:

----

 # Rick Roll Macro for Cisco Devices

 This script allows you to Rick Roll your audience by opening a WebView displaying the classic "Never Gonna Give You Up" music video by Rick Astley.
 The macro provides two main functionalities: opening and closing the WebView for the YouTube video.